on

 </html>

-Replace placeholders my_xplan_site, my_app_id, my_app_secret, my_redirect_uri and my_refresh_token with proper values.
+Replace the placeholders of - my_xplan_site, my_app_id, my_app_secret, my_redirect_uri and my_refresh_token - with proper values.
 Save the code to a file named "STEP 4 Refresh Token.html".

 Possible errors from the POST /oauth2/token